oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

 Monitored data of the two components in combination with PV without storage has been provided by Universidad Politécnica de Madrid (UPM).
 Both, heat pump and chiller, are working with air to air technology.
 The set of data contains amongst others external and internal temperatures of the components and a calculated Coefficient of performance (COP) / Energy Efficiency Ratio (EER) value.
+The code used for the validation can be found in the `here <https://github.com/greco-project/heat_pump_validation>`_.

 Method
 _______